Kong/docs.konghq.com/app/kubernetes-ingress-controller/1.0.x/guides/getting-started.md

 ---
-title: Getting started with Kong Ingress Controller
+title: Getting started with the Kubernetes Ingress Controller
 ---

 ## Installation

-Please follow the [deployment](/kubernetes-ingress-controller/{{page.kong_version}}/deployment/overview) documentation to install
-Kong Ingress Controller onto your Kubernetes cluster.
+Please follow the [deployment](/kubernetes-ingress-controller/{{page.kong_version}}/deployment/overview) documentation to install the {{site.kic_product_name}} onto your Kubernetes cluster.

 ## Testing connectivity to Kong